ManyFace/ExtractDexFromOat/README.md

 # ExtractDexFromOat
 Since Android L, dex in apk will be transformed to oat file when installed.
 Oat file is actually elf file whose <br>
 type is shared object.
-This tool first parses oat file and then stores the dex files in oat file.
+This tool first parses oat file and then stores the dex files embedded in oat file.

 ##Dependency
 python2.7 <br>